Priyanka0863/Facial-Emotion-Recognition-using-CNN/README.md

-# Multimodal-Emotion-Detection-using-CNN-NLP
+A deep learning project that classifies facial expressions (e.g., happy, sad, angry) from grayscale images using a custom-built Convolutional Neural Network (CNN).
-A multimodal machine learning project that detects human emotions using facial images (CNN) and text input (NLP with TF-IDF).
-Combines computer vision and natural language processing for emotion classification.
+Includes image preprocessing, data augmentation, model training with Keras callbacks, and performance evaluation using confusion matrix and classification report.